-Today’s blog post is part of T-SQL Tuesday.
+Today’s article is part of T-SQL Tuesday.
 T-SQL Tuesday is the brainchild of Adam Machanic.
 It is a blog party on the second Tuesday of each month.
 Everyone is welcome to participate.

 What is DevOps?